One-loop Radiative Corrections to the $\rho$ Parameter in the Left Right Twin Higgs Model: Conclusion

 \section{Conclusion}

 The left right twin Higgs model is a concrete realization of the twin Higgs mechanism.
-The model predicts a heavy top quark, heavy gauge and various scalar bosons along with a light SM Higgs boson, and in return yields rich phenomenology of the new particles at the LHC.
-We have considered an indirect search for the existence of the particles.
-The new heavy fermion and scalars contribute significantly to the isospin violating $\rho$-parameter.
-We find that a one-loop analysis of $\rho$-parameter reduce parameter space of the model and set rough bounds for the masses of the heavy particles.
-In particular, we demonstrated that the symmetry breaking parameter $f$ can be either smaller than $660~{\rm GeV}$ or larger than $1.1~{\rm TeV}$, which is a crucial region among parameter space.
-Analysis of other one-loop processes as well as study of collider physics is mandatory to reduce the region of parameter space further.
-Future work will include other oblique parameters.
+The model predicts a heavy top quark, heavy gauge and various scalar bosons along with a light SM Higgs boson, and will in turn yield rich phenomenology of the new particles at the LHC.
+We have performed an indirect search for the existence of the particles.
+The heavy Top and new scalars contribute significantly to the isospin violating the $\rho$-parameter.
+One-loop radiative corrections to the $\rho$-parameter reduce parameter space of the model and can set rough bounds for the masses of the heavy particles.
+In particular, we demonstrated that the symmetry breaking parameter $f$ can be either smaller than $660~{\rm GeV}$ or larger than $1.1~{\rm TeV}$, which is a crucial region in parameter space.
+More analysis on other one-loop processes as well as study of collider physics is mandatory to further reduce the region of parameter space.